fischermoseley/manta/doc/system_architecture.md

   clock_freq: 100000000
 ```

 For each core in the config file, an instance of the corresponding Python object is added to the `Manta` object.
-For instance, the `Manta` instance created by the configuration above will include an `IOCore`, a `LogicAnalyzerCore`, and a `LUTRAMCore`.
+For instance, the `Manta` instance created by the configuration above will include an `IOCore`, a `LogicAnalyzerCore`, and a `LUTMemoryCore`.
 Each Core object is instantiated by providing the appropriate section of the config file - for instance, the logic analyzer in the config above will be created by calling `LogicAnalyzerCore(foo)`, where `foo` is:

 ```yaml
 my_logic_analyzer: